Arjo AUS FAQ Covid-19

 This will depend on your role if there is the ability to work from home and will need to be determined on a case by case basis with your Manager and HR.
 Refer to AU-OHS-036 Home Based Work policy & procedure on AUS SharePoint.

-22. Will I be paid during a 14 day isolation period after returning from personal travel overseas?
+19. Will I be paid during the required isolation period after returning from personal travel domestic and/or international?

-23. Will I be paid if I get sick and my doctor tells me to isolate at home for the next 14 days?
+21. Will I be paid if I get COVID-19 and my doctor tells me or directs me to isolate at home?